bobthecat/ngs_practical/readme.md

     fastqc

 Load first the sample.fastq file into the program and run it.
-Save the results and load now the rubish.fastq data.
+Save the results and load now the `SCL_ERX002138_MEL.fq` data.
 Compare both results.

 References: The complete documentation for the fastQC report can be found here: